Vilija Matačiūnaitė

-Vilija Matačiūnaitė (born 24 June 1986) is a Lithuanian singer, actress and songwriter.
+Vilija Matačiūnaitė (born 24 June 1986) is a Lithuanian singer, actress, and songwriter.
 She represented Lithuania in the 59th annual Eurovision Song Contest 2014 in Copenhagen, Denmark, with her song "Attention".

 Career

-Matačiūnaitė began her professional career in 2005, when she reached the finals in National Eurovision preselection and finished 7th.
+Matačiūnaitė began her professional career in 2005, when she reached the finals of the Lithuanian National Eurovision preselection and finished 7th.
 In 2005, she achieved wide recognition by participating in the first season of a successful local LNK television music competition franchise Kelias į žvaigždes, where she became the runner-up.
-In 2010, she finished 2nd on a dance show Kviečiu Šokti and she was third in the international singing competition Sea songs in Ukraine.
+In 2010, she finished 2nd on a dance show Kviečiu Šokti, and she was third in the international singing competition Sea songs in Ukraine.
 In 2011, she was the runner-up in the international singing competition Golden voices in Moldova.
-She was crowned the winner of UK's' music competition Melange Factor in 2012.
+She was crowned the winner of the UK music competition Melange Factor in 2012.
 In 2013, she won the local LRT television music competition for professional voices Auksinis balsas.
 She also hosted music TV show Romeo ir Džiuljeta.
 In 2014, she won the Lithuanian Eurovision national selection with her winning song "Attention".

 Eurovision 2014

 Matačiūnaitė represented Lithuania in the Eurovision Song Contest 2014, singing the song "Attention", which she wrote herself.
 She failed to make it past the second semi final, achieving 11th place.

-She received Barbara Dex Award for the worst dressed artist in the 2014.
+She received the Barbara Dex Award for the worst dressed artist in the 2014.